AhmedIbrahim8/ITI_GraduationProject/README.md

 ![fota](https://github.com/AhmedIbrahim8/ITI_GraduationProject/assets/91912492/ce8a8d37-339d-4665-81f7-f9249d606f44)

 ## 2 Bootloader
 In embedded systems, a bootloader is a small program or piece of code that resides in the non-volatile memory of a microcontroller or microprocessor.
 Its primary function is to initialize the system and load the main application program (firmware) into the system’s RAM or flash memory for execution.
-Here are the key functions and characteristics of a bootloader in embedded systems:
+Here are the key functions and characteristics of a bootloader in embedded systems:<br />
-           - Initialization  	       - Loading Firmware                   - Boot Mode Selection
+           - Initialization  	       - Loading Firmware                   - Boot Mode Selection            <br />
-           - Security 	             - Communication Interface
+           - Security 	             - Communication Interface <br />
-           - Error Handling 	       - Flexibility and Customization
+           - Error Handling 	       - Flexibility and Customization<br />